dials/dials/doc/sphinx/advanced_tutorial2.rst

   dials.plot_scan_varying_crystal sv_refined_experiments.json

-The output of this program is still a little rough-and-ready, however the plot it produces :file:`sv_crystal.pdf` may be useful to check there are no huge changes to the cell.
+The output of this program is still a little rough-and-ready, however the plot it produces called :file:`sv_crystal.pdf` may be useful to check there are no huge changes to the cell.

 .. image:: figures/sv_crystal.png

+We see an overall increase in all three cell parameters, however the greatest change, in lengths *a* and *b*, is only about 0.02 Angstroms.
+If significant cell volume increases had been observed that might be indicative of radiation damage.
+However we can't yet conclude that there is no radiation damage from the lack of considerable change observed.
+We can at least see from this and the low finals refined RMSDs that this is a very well-behaved dataset.

 Integration
 ^^^^^^^^^^^